CalmDownVal/signal/readme.md

 You can add async handlers to synchronous signals, but they will be executed in a fire-and-forget fashion.
-This may be desirable in some cases, but keep in mind that *any potential promise rejections will not be handled!*
+This may be desirable in some cases, but keep in mind that *it will be impossible to handle any potential promise rejections!*

 ### Checking for Handlers